RediIbra/Finance-Dashboard/README.md

 # Finance-Dashboard

-## MERN app(MongoDb,Express,React,Node.js).The app shows informations about actions that clients do also the profits and number of transactions.
+- MERN app(MongoDb,Express,React,Node.js).The app shows informations about actions that clients do also the profits and number of transactions.

 ### Run server

--->cd server
+- cd server
--->npm run dev
+- npm run dev

 ### Than run the client:
 -->cd client